jsz4n/validation-service/README.md

 * name [string]: name of the validation rule
 * description [string]: description of the validation rule
 * validationSets [array[uri]]: list of URIs defining the sets to which the validation rule belongs
-* validate [(execution) => boolean]: function that executes the validation and returns whether the validation succeeded.
-It receives the current execution as parameter.
+* validate [(execution) => [object]]: function that executes the validation and returns an array of validation errors.
+An empty array means the validation succeeded.
+The function receives the current execution as parameter.
 Validation errors must be written to the store in this function.
+The helpers functions described below may be of help to implement this function.

 Note: the application graph is available through `process.env.MU_APPLICATION_GRAPH`.